 Joybed LX has a five-layer construction that is predominantly composed of the individually-wrapped coils that serve as the foundation and support of the mattress.
 On top of the coils are four layers of comfort materials, all of which are natural.
-You get a cotton layer, then a layer of wool, then more cotton, and on top is a plant fiber blend.
+The layers are cotton, wool, and a cotton, plant fiber blend.

 These materials are certified but not organic.
 However, the cotton cover on the Joybed mattress is GOTS organic material.

-Joybed states that they chose non-organic natural materials for the bed’s internal layers to keep the price down.
-We can totally understand that, and we agree that there’s space in the marketplace for a budget-friendly “green” mattress.
+Joybed states it choses non-organic natural materials for the bed’s internal layers to keep the price down.
+We can understand that, and we agree that there’s space in the marketplace for a budget-friendly “green” mattress.

 Like we mentioned in the previous section, Joybed’s cover is made with a GOTS certified organic material.
 It’s not the softest material, but it does have a nice neutral smell, rather than any of that “new” smell that can sometimes be a bit overwhelming.

-Also, part of what sets the cover apart from others is that it does not have any polyester, which is why there’s very little stretch built in.
+Also, part of what sets the cover apart from others is that it does not have any polyester, which is why there’s little stretch built in.
 As such, you’re getting more organic cotton than anything else.

 The Joybed mattress is fairly similar in feel to a traditional innerspring mattress.
 Because there’s no foam, you don’t have any of the cushiony, foamy feel.
 Instead, you get those layers of cotton and wool for comfort.
 Overall, Joybed feels like an innerspring bed with a mattress topper on it.

 The LX version is certainly a firm bed, landing right there at a firm on our scale.
 Joybed recently introduced new additional firmness levels.
 Take a look at our graphic below to see where they land on our firmness scale.
 You can see all three firmness models on Joybed’s website.